davidcotton/gym-connect4/README.md

 # 2-player Connect4 gym environment
 OpenAI Gym environment for the classic board game - Connect4.
 Designed for competitive reinforcement learning, requires two agents to play.
+Designed for speed.
+Pure python, but uses bitboards (bitwise operations) to try and get you the maximum simulation speed.

 ## Requirements
 - Python 3